-Punjab sand mining case: ED recovers Rs 10 cr cash, documents
+Punjab Sand Mining Case: ED Recovers Rs 10 Cr Cash, Documents

-New Delhi, Jan 19 (IANS) The Enforcement Directorate (ED) on Wednesday recovered more cash during ongoing raids in connection with illegal sand mining case of Punjab.
+New Delhi: The Enforcement Directorate (ED) on Wednesday recovered more cash during ongoing raids in connection with illegal sand mining case of Punjab.
 The ED team conducted raids in Pathankot and in other areas.

 "We have recovered around Rs 10 crore cash so far.
 The team has also found few documents which connect Bhupinder Singh Honey with shell companies," said a source.